tanlandy/Leetcode_Python/High Frequency/10-Graph.md

 class Solution:
     def maxAreaOfIsland(self, grid: List[List[int]]) -> int:
         """
-        the dfs() returns the current area while traversing the island
+        find the area of each island, then return the maximum one the dfs() returns the current area while traversing the island
         Time: O(M*N)
         Space: O(M*N)